-Verify receipt of manuals immediately upon their delivery to your school (see pages iv-ix for the dates that manuals will arrive).
+Verify receipt of manuals immediately upon their delivery to your school (see pages iv-viii for the dates that manuals will arrive).
 Each grade's manuals are shipped separately.
 Call the MCAS Service Center if you do not receive materials by this date.

-For spring 2019, TAMs are being produced as follows:
+For spring 2020, TAMs are being produced as follows:

-- A CBT TAM, which includes grades 3-8 and 10 ELA and Mathematics, grades 5 and 8 STE, and the Biology and Introductory Physics field tests - A PBT TAM, which includes grades 3-8 and 10 ELA and Mathematics, grades 5 and 8 STE, and the operational high school STE tests
+- A CBT TAM, which covers grades 3-8 and 10 ELA and Mathematics, grades 5 and 8 STE, and the next-generation Biology and Introductory Physics tests (for students in grade 9) - A PBT TAM, which includes grades 3-8 and 10 ELA and Mathematics, grades 5 and 8 STE, and the high school STE tests